-Burger Madness is a seeded tournament pitting up 64 Portland patties.
+Burger Madness is a seeded tournament pitting 64 Portland patties against each other.
 Our critics ate through the list and will reveal their picks round by round until the best burger in Portland is crowned.

-You can complete your own bracket next week.
+You can complete your own bracket this week.
 Whoever gets the closest to our winners will get $150 to spend on drinks and burgers at Bar Bar on Mississippi.

 Welcome to Burger Madness!
 This is the play-in round, where we will determine the 16 seed that will face the top seed in the four regional brackets: bar, brewpub, bistro and classic burger.

 5325 E Burnside St., 503-208-3544, tabortavern.com.
 11 am to 11 pm Monday-Wednesday, 11 am- midnight Thursday-Saturday, 10 am-11 pm Sunday.

 Scouting report: Arugula!
 Bacon jam!
 Blue cheese!
 Brioche!
 The '90s!